TheBB/bblibc/README.md

 # BBLIBC

 Let’s see how far we can get without a standard libc.
-Test.